Deadly, Unna?: Themes

 However, the novel seems to imply that being part of a family or team does not always equal consistent support.
-This can be seen within the protagonist, Gary Black's commentary about his own family.
+This can be seen within the protagonist, Gary Black's, commentary about his own family.
 Blacky is one of eight children from a poor family with a loving but overworked mother and an alcoholic, abusive father.
 While both Blacky and Dumby have large families, the Black family is a stark contrast to the Red family.
 Blacky is disappointed in his family for not caring for each other as they should.
-His older brother Tim, who will do anything for his football coach or the AFL team, does not usually sacrifice anything for his family.
+His older brother Tim, who will do anything for his football coach or the team, does not usually sacrifice anything for his family.
 In the orientation of the novel, he is terrified of his father and often leaves Blacky hanging out to dry with the 'old man.'
-Bob Black, is an absent father.
-Blacky notes he, "only sat down to eat with us when the pub was closed - Sundays and Christmas Day" (Gwynne, 1993, p31).
+Bob Black is an absent father.
+Blacky notes he, "only sat down to eat with us when the pub was closed – Sundays and Christmas Day" (Gwynne, 1998, p 31).
 He drinks heavily and has a temper, which often causes him to lash out at his wife and children.
 In chapter 6, Blacky states that he hates the television show The Brady Bunch because it presents an ideal family in which the parents always solve their children’s problems.
 In Blacky’s experience, parents only create problems—a perspective informed by having an alcoholic father who physically and emotionally abuses him.
 The novel suggests that such relationships require effort and dedication from all members in order to be meaningful.
 This is evident by the ending when the protagonist, Blacky, learns to work together with his siblings to escape their abusive father and paint over the racist graffiti which hangs over his head for much of the novel.